 Most styles of guitars come in a variety of tonewoods and sizes.
 Common examples of tonewoods are maple, alder, and mahogany.
 Denser woods create flatter, thicker tones while lightweight woods produce brighter tones.
 When deciding on the tonewood of a guitar, sound is generally considered the most important factor to take into account.

 There are many different sizes of guitars, commonly referenced by fraction (e.g. ½ size) or measurement (e.g. 38”).
 Most adults will want a full size guitar for maximum comfort and playability.
 A full-size guitar is 41” in length.
 While less common, 7/8 size or 38” guitars are sometimes favorable for their compact size and shorter neck.
 They are also more playable for guitarists with petite builds, small hands, or children.
 Smaller guitars like ½ size (25 inch) are recommended for children.

-From scaled down versions of the electric guitar for the littlest musicians to full size solid-Mahogany acoustic guitars featuring legendary craftsmanship, you can be sure that we have the guitar that is right for you.
+From scaled down versions of the electric guitar (even left-handed ones) for the littlest musicians to full size solid-Mahogany acoustic guitars featuring legendary craftsmanship, you can be sure that we have the guitar that is right for you.